swiss-territorial-data-lab/proj-qalidar/README.md

 ### Example data

 Some example data is provided to test the workflow.
 Two point clouds can be downloaded from the STDL's public cloud: the [reference point cloud (2018)](https://data.stdl.ch/proj-qalidar/clipped_swissSURFACE3D_2018/2547000_1211500.las) from the [product swissSURFACE3D](https://www.swisstopo.admin.ch/en/height-model-swisssurface3d) and the [new point cloud (2022)](https://data.stdl.ch/proj-qalidar/Neuchatel_2022/2547000_1211500.laz) produced by the [Canton of Neuchâtel](https://www.ne.ch/autorites/DDTE/SGRF/SITN/Pages/geodonnees3d.aspx).
+They cover the exact same area.

 In addition, the file giving the class equivalences between the two point clouds is provided in the `data` folder.